-If a member of the public would like to observe the meeting in person or to speak on an agenda item, please email your request to democracy@s-norfolk.gov.uk, no later than 5.00pm on Monday 24 May 2021.
+If a member of the public would like to observe the meeting in person, or speak on an agenda item, please email your request to democracy@s-norfolk.gov.uk, no later than 5.00pm on Wednesday 26 May 2021.
 Please note that due to the current rules on social distancing, places will be limited.
-Please see further guidance on attending meetings and public speaking at page 2 of this agenda.
+Please see further guidance on attending meetings at page 2 of this agenda.